Wesley Dening: Early life

-He was College Captain at St. Joseph's Nudgee College.
+Dening grew up in the Queensland capital of Brisbane, in Australia.
+He attended high school at St. Joseph's Nudgee College, graduating in 2000.
 During his teen years, Dening was a national-level swimmer and also worked as an actor and model, even winning Young Model of the Year.
 Dening was founder of 'Seriously Pink', a fashion franchise in central Brisbane.